seenthattinker/Conceptinero/audit.rst

 The audit process has been codified by CRA in a lengthy manual used by all RTAs as of June 2010.
-This 166-page document is called `Claim Review Manual for Research and Technology Advisors <www.cra-arc.gc.ca/txcrdt/sred-rsde/pblctns/ntr-tchrvw-eng.html>`_.
+This 166-page document is called [Claim Review Manual for Research and Technology Advisors] (www.cra-arc.gc.ca/txcrdt/sred-rsde/pblctns/ntr-tchrvw-eng.html).

-.. tip:: An edited version is available for taxpayers.

-`The SR&ED Technical Review: A Guide for Claimants <www.cra-arc.gc.ca/txcrdt/sred-rsde/pblctns/tchrvw-cmmnt-eng.html>`_.
+![Note] An edited version is available for taxpayers.
+[The SR&ED Technical Review: A Guide for Claimants] (www.cra-arc.gc.ca/txcrdt/sred-rsde/pblctns/tchrvw-cmmnt-eng.html).

 RTAs are now required to follow this somewhat rigid process, leaving little flexibility.